sebastianromerocruz/CS271-material/lectures/week-1/README.md

 #### Copy-and-paste The C "Hello, World" Equivalent

 Some of what you'll see in the following code snippet will look very familiar for you from Java, but C has a _lot_ of intricacies that I could spend weeks talking about (and I literally will).
-For now, go ahead and copy-and-paste the following into your `hello_world.c` file:
+For now, go ahead and copy-and-paste the following into your [**`hello_world.c` file**](code/hello_world.c):

 ```c
 #include <stdio.h>